bkper/claude-eval/README.md

 ## How It Works

 1. **Parse YAML**: Loads and validates the evaluation specification
-2. **Query Claude**: Executes the prompt using Claude Code SDK in plan mode
+2. **Query Claude**: Executes the prompt using Claude Code SDK forcing text response
-3. **Judge Response**: Uses LLM-as-a-judge to evaluate the response against criteria
+3. **Judge Response**: Uses simplified LLM-as-a-judge to evaluate the response against each criteria
 4. **Format Results**: Displays results with ✅/❌ indicators and summary